joh-fischer/distributed-pytorch/README.md

 ```

 ### Main worker
 First, you need to specify a main worker.
-This function is executed on every GPU.
+This function is executed on every GPU individually.

 ```python
 def main_worker(gpu, world_size):